Executive Summary: ISG Provider Lens™ Multi Public Cloud Services - Germany 2023

 Cloud systems are undergoing a progressive transformation, largely characterized by growing business added value

 Today, the cloud is critical for companies that seek to ensure business continuity and drive key initiatives.
 IT departments are central to this, providing innovative technologies and solutions that differentiate organizations from the competition.
 The public cloud services market continues to grow rapidly, driven by the digital transformation of companies seeking to expand their business activities and increase customer satisfaction.
 Migrating to the cloud and modernizing applications are at the forefront of this transformation.
-Data and
+Data and analytics are also important, with an increasing interest in cloud governance.

 According to ISG, the cloud services market in Germany grew by around 41 percent last year.
 At a global level, however, this market grew by more than 100 percent, indicating that although the German market is important, its growth is only half as high as the global average.

-for anything as a service (XaaS), with spending down by 10 percent year-to-date, while the demand for SaaS increased by 2 percent.
+In the Q3 2023 ISG Index™ Call for the EMEA market, the combined market (Managed Services and XaaS) reported a decline of 4 percent YoY, with the ACV reaching $21.7 billion.
+ISG observed a dip in the demand for anything as a service (XaaS), with spending down by 10 percent year-to-date, while the demand for SaaS increased by 2 percent.
 However, the demand for managed services increased by 2 percent, reaching an ACV of $11.9 billion.
 ISG also found that through the third quarter of 2023, a total of 818 managed services contracts were signed, including 10 megadeals whose total ACV was 55 percent higher than the 11 megadeals signed in the first nine months of 2022.
 Within Managed Services, the ITO market grew by 2 percent to $9.1 billion, and the BPO market also grew by 2 percent, reaching an ACV of $2.8 billion.
 In the DACH region, the market for Managed Services declined in the third quarter compared with the previous year.
 It dipped by 54 percent to $529 million.
 In the year to date, a decline of 25 percent to $2.2 billion has been recorded.

 Implementation of cloud solutions is now crucial in ensuring performance and efficiency.
 According to the ISG Index™ for the German market, the XaaS market gained significant momentum in the first half of 2023, growing by 35 percent YoY.
 In addition, the IaaS and SaaS segments within the XaaS market recorded a growth of 37 percent and 18 percent, respectively, in the second quarter of 2023.